The Payne Lab

 To see our PUBLICATIONS, go to our Scholar page

-You can check out some of our papers on thermal biology at these links:
+You can check out some of our papers on temperature and performance here: